defano/wyldcard/README.md

 ## Commands

 A command is a directive to HyperTalk to perform a task.
-Some commands may place a value into the implicit variable, `it`, but unlike functions, a command does not represent a value and cannot be used as a term in an expression (for example, `(divide x by 3) + 2` is illegal, because `divide x by 3` is an imperative and does not represent or return a value).
-HyperTalk Java provides all of the commands shown in the table below.
+A command does not represent a value and cannot be used as a term in an expression, even if the command places a value into the implicit variable, `it`.
+For example, `(divide x by 3) + 2` is illegal, because `divide x by 3` is an imperative and does not represent or return a value.

 Note that the execution of a command results in a message of the same name being sent to the current card, enabling the card, background or stack to intercept command messages and trap its behavior as needed.
 See the section on message passing for more information.

+HyperTalk Java provides all of the commands shown in the table below:

 Command	         | Description
 -----------------|------------------------------
 `add`            | Adds a value to a container; for example `add 3 to x` or `add card field id 0 to card field id 1` `answer`         | Produces a dialog box with a message and up to three user-defined buttons.
 Follows the syntax `answer <message> [with <button1> [or <button2>] [or <button3>]]]`.
 Upon completion, it contains the text of the button selected by the user, or the empty string if answer is used without an optional button specifier.
-`ask`            | Similar to answer, but produces a dialog box with a message and a user-editable response string.
+`ask`            | Similar to `answer`, but produces a dialog box with a message and a user-editable response string.
 Follows the syntax `ask <message> [with <answer>]`.
 Upon completion, it contains the value of the user-editable text field, or the empty string if the user cancelled the dialog.
 `beep`           | Causes the system to emit an alert/beep sound.
 Has no effect if the system has no alert sound.
 `choose`         | Selects a tool from the tool palette; `choose brush tool` or `choose tool 7`.
 Acceptable tool names and their corresponding numbers are as follows: `browse` (1), `oval` (14), `brush` (7), `pencil` (6), `bucket` (13), `poly[gon]` (18), `button` (2), `rect[angle]` (11), `curve` (15), `reg[ular] poly[gon]` (17), `eraser` (8), `round rect[angle]` (12), `field` (3), `select` (4), `lasso` (5), `spray [can]` (10), `line` (9), or `text` (16).
 `click`          | Clicks the mouse at a provided location on the card, while optionally holding down one or more modifier keys; `click at "10, 10"` or `click at "130,220" with shiftKey, commandKey`.
 Valid modifier keys are `shiftKey`, `optionKey` and `commandKey`.